Effective: July 29, 2021

 - In no event may a Publisher refresh an ad unit more than 20 times per end user session (e.g. slideshows).

 The Publisher must acquire traffic primarily from organic sources and shall use best efforts to ensure that none of such traffic is fraudulent.
-If a Publisher and/or any of its Publisher Properties acquires more than 50% of its end users from purchased traffic over the course of any 30-day period, PubMatic reserves the right to suspend Publisher’s access to the PubMatic Services until resolved.
+If a Publisher and/or any of its Publisher Properties acquires more than 50% of its end users from purchased/acquired traffic, or internal scores acting as proxy for this behavior indicate such behavior, PubMatic reserves the right to suspend Publisher’s access to the PubMatic Services until resolved.
+Publishers utilizing ‘click bait’ advertising as a method to acquire traffic will be subject to review and demonetization of sites found to be ‘arbitraging’ traffic in this way.

 3.3 PUBLISHER PROPERTY OWNERSHIP